uber/react-view/README.md

 }};
 ```

-If you wish to use the code generation and knobs you need to define component's API - props.
+If you wish to use the code generation and knobs you need to define the component's API - props.
 Each prop can take multiple options:

 - `value` - The default value (initial state).
 - `type` - React View has some predefined internal types that are used to generate and parse code and should describe any React component: _String, ReactNode, Boolean, Number, Enum, Array, Object, Function, Ref, Date_ or _Custom_.